-The D80 Conference is a celebration of our efforts to solve issues that confront the world's poorest 80%.
+The D80 Conference is a dialog and celebration of our efforts to solve issues that confront the world's poorest 80%.
 Together we are creating a better future.

-The Michigan Tech campus hosts this annual conference in the fall every year to give a platform to the voices of university students serving communities-in-need both domestically and abroad.
-Our conferences highlight service and research work done by students from Michigan Tech and elsewhere, and are open to anybody interested in development, design, and delight for the poorest 80% of humanity.
+The Michigan Tech campus hosts this annual conference in the fall every year to give a platform to the voices of university students serving communities-in-need, both domestically and abroad.
+Our conferences highlight service and research work done by students from Michigan Tech and elsewhere, and are open to anybody interested in development, design, and discovery for the poorest 80% of humanity.
 The public is always invited to join us.
-This year's conference will be held during Family Weekend at Michigan Tech so many of our D80 students can share their experiences, stories, and motivations with the people who support them the most.

 Time: 9:00 a.m. to 4:00 p.m.